Berlioz statue

 This page is devoted to La Côte Saint-André, the small town situated between Vienne, Lyon and Grenoble in the Department of Isère, where Berlioz was born at 5 o’clock in the evening on 11 December 1803.
 He spent there the first eighteen years of his life, years which had a decisive influence in shaping his personality and outlook, even before he moved to Paris to begin the study of medicine in the autumn of 1821.
 The first 4 chapters of the Memoirs give a vivid account of his childhood memories of life at La Côte (see below).

-The page was first created after a visit by us to La Côte Saint-André on 23-25 March 1998, and has been developed further and enlarged since.
+The page was first created after a visit by us to La Côte Saint-André on 23-25 March 1998, and has been developed further and enlarged since with repeated visits over the following years.
 All the photographs displayed in the page were taken by us (unless otherwise stated).
 All the text and entries on this and related pages are also our own, as is the translation of the opening chapters of the Memoirs included.
 All rights of reproduction of these photos and of all the text and information provided here are reserved.

-Similar to our Berlioz in Paris and Berlioz in London pages, we have kept the various locations separate from the introductory page.
-Below you will find a listing of buildings and places associated with Berlioz and his family, which serves as a concise guide to the relevant locations and provides links to individual pages, each devoted to a particular location or building in La Côte, with further information as well as photographs and engravings to illustrate them.
+Similar to many of the pages on this site devoted to particular cities or countries which played a major part in Berlioz’s life (Paris, London, Germany, Italy etc.), we have kept the various locations separate from the introductory page.
+Below you will find a listing of buildings and places associated with Berlioz and his family, which serves as a guide to the relevant locations with links to individual pages, each devoted to a particular place or building in La Côte, with further information and pictures to illustrate them.
 A second listing provides a chronology of Berlioz’s visits to La Côte and other family events.

 A study by Christian Wasselin of the influence of Berlioz’s early years on his subsequent development is available on this site in an English translation.